B1TC0R3/sbd_laboratory/md/SBD_Labor_1.md

 Base64 has one flaw: If the original size of the binary data is not a multiple of three, there may be some empty bytes.
-This is solved by appending enough empty bytes to the end of the input to pad the data to a 3-byte-multiple.
+This is solved by appending enough bytes with a value of `0` to the end of the input to pad the data to a 3-byte-multiple.
 Since empty bytes cannot be natively encoded with Base64, they are represented through `=` signs at the end of the encoded data.